 The Vista Loop Trail now begins to climb on a moderately steep grade.
 After a short level stretch, followed by a brief climb over a rock outcrop, it arrives at Hawk Rock.
 This east-facing ledge offers an expansive view over much of Bergen County, with Ramapo College in the foreground on the left.
 Lake Henry is directly ahead, with Scarlet Oak Pond to the south (right).

-The Vista Loop Trail now bends to the left and continues to ascend.
+The Vista Loop Trail now bends to the left and continues to ascend, bearing left at a fork just ahead.
 After a steep, rocky climb, the trail levels off and soon emerges on an open rock ledge, with a panoramic east-facing view.
 The view from this Cactus Ledge is even broader than that from Hawk Rock, with the New York City skyline visible on the horizon on a clear day.
 You’ll notice several clumps of prickly pear cactus – the only native American cactus that grows east of the Rocky Mountains.
 You’ve climbed about 400 vertical feet to reach this spectacular viewpoint, so you’ll want to take a break here.

 When you’re ready to continue, follow the yellow blazes as they turn right and reenter the woods at the southern end of the viewpoint.
-Soon, the Vista Loop Trail joins a wider footpath.
+Soon, the Vista Loop Trail joins another footpath that comes in from the right.
 A short distance ahead, you'll reach a junction.
 Here, a triple-green-on-white blaze marks the start of the Halifax Trail, which continues ahead, but you should bear left to continue on the Vista Loop Trail.